-Disclaimer: Our reviews are unbiased, objective and non-sponsored.
-When you buy via links on our site, we may earn a small commission at no cost to you.
+Disclaimer: Our content is unbiased, non-sponsored and fact-checked.
+If you buy via links on our site, we may earn a commission.
 As an Amazon Associate, we earn from qualifying purchases.

-- Theragun Mini Review
+- Theragun mini Review

 - Is Theragun Mini Worth it?

-- If Not Theragun Mini then What?
+- If not Theragun mini, Then What?

-- What About the Hypervolt Go?
+- What About Hypervolt Go 2?

 - Theragun mini Review Conclusion

-Theragun Mini Review
+Theragun mini Review

 Theragun mini Specifications

-|Feature||Theragun mini Specs|
+|Feature||Theragun mini 2 Specs|

-|Stall Force||20 lbs|
+|Stall Force||~20 lbs|

 |Stroke Length||12 mm|